CarlosMendez1997Col/Monitoring-Water-Resources-Using-Remote-Sensing/README.md

-# Monitoring water resources using Google Earth Engine (GEE) and JavaScript
+# Monitoring Water Resources Using Remote Sensing

 ## Use and install this repository